Dr. Kaysha Corinealdi

 Welcome!

-When not writing, I am giving talks or interviews about my work, participating in seminars on topics ranging from political participation to activist educators, consulting with arts organizations and museums, and teaching history courses at Emerson College in Boston, MA.
+When not writing, I am giving talks or interviews about my work, participating in seminars on topics ranging from political participation to activist educators, and consulting with arts organizations and museums.
 For the past couple of years finishing my book, Panama in Black: Afro-Caribbean World Making in the Twentieth Century has taken much of my attention.
-The book was published by Duke University Press in September 2022 and I welcome invitations for book talks, class visits, presentations, book club visits, podcasts, etc.
+The book was published by Duke University Press in September 2022.

 Please don’t hesitate to get in touch if you would like to learn more about my work or would like to arrange for me to speak or consult with your campus or institution.